belonesox/requests2jmx-via-bzt/README.md

 * Selenium tests (Python-Java-PHP-etc) are well known standard for automated functional testing.
   * But using it for performance testing (with jumbo VMs, Selenigum Grids, bunch of VMs and docker containers) is very unefficient.

+---
 Lets combine both ways!
 * Selenium tests will be first class citizens (regularly updated, tested, etc).
 * We will automatically generate fresh Jmeter JMX tests from Selenium tests.
-* We will run mix of "smart" Selenium tests and bunch of "stupid" generated JMeter tests together,
+* We will run mix of "smart" Selenium tests and bunch of "stupid" generated JMeter tests together:
-  * to create heavy load
+  * to create heavy load from JMeter tests.
   * log specific errors/screenshots, etc using real browser tests.

 How to convert Selenium tests to JMX?